 ‘The Trust’ is not some entity separate from the schools and the staff who work in or across them.
 It is all of us, including the children in our care.
 We view the Trust as an extended family – and family members should look after one another.
-Our Trust is characterized by a caring, supportive ethos.
+Our Trust is characterised by a caring, supportive ethos.

 Below are listed some of the principles that underpin our philosophy as a Trust.

 Our whole strategy is underpinned by a commitment to be genuinely collaborative.
 This is within departments, year groups, individual schools and between and across all of our schools.
-We are also committed to collaborative work with other trusts where that is possible.
+We are also committed to collaborative work with other Trusts where that is possible.
 This has led to many positive developments in our Trust which are contributing to us making strides towards making our Vision a reality.

 We are fully committed to the concept of distributed leadership in its simplest sense.
 This is the most important approach we employ as an organisation in order to fulfil our Vision.